khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

 #### Closing
 - The primary way to close the drawer is by using the close icon in the header.
 All drawers should have this action.

-- The second way to close the drawer is by using the `esc` key.
+- The second way to close the drawer is by using the <kbd>esc</kbd> key.
 This is primarily meant to help with accessibility.

 ##### Scrolling